 Greg enjoys golf (Mike always tries to get Greg on his best ball team), snowboarding and playing soccer.
 Greg holds FINRA Series 63, 79 and 82 licenses, is a Chartered Financial Analyst and has been a member of Big Brother Big Sister since 2012.

 Although he has an undergraduate degree from the University of New Hampshire, Greg works and lives out of San Diego, CA with his wonderful wife and their pride and joy, Coley the cat.

-Dom Mangano is an Associate with Whipstitch Capital.
+Dom Mangano is a Vice President with Whipstitch Capital.
 Prior to joining Whipstitch in 2017, he worked alongside a handful of the Whipstitch team members at another investment bank, where he worked on a variety of M&A and private placement food and beverage transactions.

 His passion for the natural products industry extends beyond Whipstitch and is a result of reworking his diet while recovering from shoulder surgery a few years back.
 Both a sports and music enthusiast, outside of the office, Dom often can be found playing in a pickup basketball game or attending a concert for an up-and-coming artist here in Boston.